Ultimate Road Trip from Barcelona to Seville

 Alcázar de los Reyes Cristianos, Córdoba

-One of the greatest displays of Moorish architecture in Andalusia is the Mezquita Catedral which is an absolute must-see while exploring Córdoba.
+One of the greatest displays of Moorish architecture in Andalusia is the Mezquita Catedral, an absolute must-see while exploring Córdoba.

 Welcome to Seville!